vasilypht/detectify/README.md

 # Malware Detection Model

+> NOTE: The model was trained on a small dataset, which may affect the quality of
+> classification of new files.
+>
+> The author is not responsible for damages caused by misclassification.

+A malware detection model using dynamic analysis data.
+The model works for Windows operating system files: exe, dll, pe.

 ## Demo

 First you need to start the broker (RabbitMQ) and store (Redis) for the result: